vuwgenomics/mapnet2023/_pages/index.md

 # Welcome to the 2019 MapNet meeting

-MapNet2019 will be held in Wellington, New Zealand, at the University of Wellington from November 18–19.
+MapNet2019 will be held in Wellington, New Zealand, at Victoria University of Wellington from November 18–19.

 **[Click here to register](https://vuw.eventsair.com/mapnet-2019/mapnet2019)**.